giros-dit/containerlab-cellular-testbeds/README.md

 ### 3.- Capturing traffic with _Wireshark_

 This command serves as a template to capture traffic with _Wireshark_ in any container.
-You just need to replace `<clab-container-name>` with the desired _Containerlab_ container name and `<container-iface>` with the desired network interface inside the container.
+You just need to replace `<clab-container-name>` with the desired _Containerlab_ container name and `<container-interface>` with the desired network interface inside the container.
 The name of the container can be obtained right after deploying the topology.

 ```
-$ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-iface> -w - | wireshark -k -i -
+$ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-interface> -w - | wireshark -k -i -
 ```

 If the above command does not work, you can directly open Wireshark, select the desired container interface and start capturing traffic right away.

 **NOTE:** It is recommended to enable all protocols under the `Analyze` -> `Enabled protocols` menu from the top bar.

-### Other.- SSH access to containers
+### Other - SSH access to containers

 You can SSH to the containers deployed in any scenario with the following set of credentials:
 - Username: `root` - Password: `gprsumts`.